GigFlorida/GigFlorida.github.io/monitization.md

 Charge for Network Membership Levels
 Users: 0-500, 500-1000 hourly, change prices according to user volume and network pipeline saturation

-FREE/MIUM PLAN LEVEL - OPEN SOURCE
+INDIE FREE/MIUM PLAN LEVEL - OPEN SOURCE
 AUTHENTICATED GENERAL PUBLIC ACCESS
 $0.00 \(to generate $1.00 Daily Value in click/sales\)
 $0.00 \(to generate $12.00 Monthly Value in click/sales\)
 MUST SETUP FOR USERS AND ADMIN
 ...what do sites do for $0.00-$20.00
 Free-mium, Do It Yourself Open Source Community Style
-33.6 Kbps \(56Kbps the fastest "Dial-up Speed"\) kbps
+33.6 Kbps \(56Kbps the fastest "Dial-up Speed"\) kbps, WE'LL SEE
 ...\(not unlimited, but endless\) \(Bandwidth Cautious\) experience

 WOODWINDS & BRASS LEVEL